 Frame anonymization and AID

-Upon advertisement of EDP groups (as defined in 10.71.2.2 (EDP group operations)), the CPE AP MLD shall include an AID Storage Size field in the EDP element it transmits.
-The AID Storage Size field indicates the minimum number of stored AID values for the AID list for any non-AP MLD shall be capable to store to be allowed to join in the EDP group.
+Upon advertisement of EDP groups (as defined in 10.71.2.2 (EDP group operations)), the CPE AP MLD shall include an AID Storage Size field in the EDP element it transmits. (#594)

-A CPE non-AP MLD shall include an AID Storage Size field in the EDP element of (Re)Association Request frame and EDP Request frame it transmits.
-The AID Storage Size field indicates the maximum number of AIDs that the CPE non-AP MLD can store.
+A CPE non-AP MLD shall include an AID Storage Size field in the EDP element of each (#358)(Re)Association Request frame and EDP Request frame it transmits. (#595)

-If the AID Storage Size value indicated by the CPE non-AP MLD is lower than the value indicated by the CPE AP MLD, then the CPE AP signals that the non-AP MLD is not allowed to join in the EDP group with an EDP Response frame indicating FAILURE_AID_STORAGE_TOO_SMALL in the Status field.
+If the AID Storage Size value indicated by the CPE non-AP MLD is lower than that(#596)indicated by the CPE AP MLD, then the CPE AP shall signal(#597) that the non-AP MLD is not allowed to join in the EDP group with an EDP Response frame indicating FAILURE_AID_STORAGE_TOO_SMALL in the Status field.

 A CPE AP MLD generates a list of AIDs that an associated CPE non-AP MLD shall use in the subsequent epochs.

+While generating the list of AIDs, the AP MLD shall apply the rules in 35.3.5.1 and ensure that, at any point of time, each non-AP MLD is assigned an unique AID value.(#360)

-The AID list size (indicated by the Number of Epochs field in fig. 9-1074dt (AID List Value field) shall be smaller or equal to the value of AID Storage Size provided by the CPE non-AP MLD.
+The AID list size (indicated by the Number of Epochs field in Figure(#598) 9-1074dt (AID List Value field) shall be smaller than (#823)or equal to the value of AID Storage Size provided by the CPE non-AP MLD.

+The CPE AP MLD shall include the AID List element in the (Re)Association Response frame. (#762)

-The CPE AP MLD sends a protected AID Assignment action frame to the non-AP MLD with the AID List element that encodes the AID values.
+For subsequent AID assignments, the(#762) CPE AP MLD shall send (#762) a (#875)AID Assignment action frame to the non-AP MLD with the AID List element that contains(#824) the AID values.

-If the AID assignment operation has been successful, the CPE non-AP MLD and the CPE AP shall use the AIDs in the AID List element for any communications, starting from the Starting Epoch (SE), within as many epochs as defined in the Number of Epochs (NE) field.
+If the AID assignment operation has been successful, the CPE non-AP MLD and the CPE AP shall use the AIDs in the AID List element for any communications, starting from the epoch indicated in the (#599) Start(#483) Epoch field(#133), for(#359, #599) the number of epochs indicated(#599) in the Number Of Epochs (#133) field.

-The receiving CPE non-AP MLD, that has not been able to store every AID of the AID list, shall respond with an AID Assignment Response action frame.
+A receiving CPE non-AP MLD that has not been able to store every AID of the AID list shall respond (#600)with an AID Assignment Response action frame.
 The Status Code field in the AID Assignment Response frame shall be set according to the result of the AID assignment operation as follows:

 Status Code SUCCESS_AID_LIST_PARTIALLY_STORED indicates that the AID assignment operation has been successful but only the initial part of the AID list has been stored by the CPE non-AP MLD.
 In this case, the CPE non-AP MLD shall include the Number Of Stored AIDs field and set it to the number of the stored AID values.